Cinema Accident Claims

 Before a child turns eighteen years old it is possible to make a claim on their behalf at any time.
 The law stipulates that after the age of eighteen they only have three years in which to make a claim.
 If your child sustained an injury as a minor (under the age of 18), the claim must be submitted within 3 years of their 18th birthday.

 CLAIMS AGAINST THE CINEMA, START TODAY

-If you think you might have a case for claims against a cinema, then please contact us for informal advice.
-We operate on a no-win, no-fee basis.
+If you think you might have a case for claims against a cinema, then contact us.

 To learn more and to discuss your potential claim in confidence, contact our team on 0800 342 3206.
 Alternatively, complete our online contact form to arrange an initial no-obligation telephone consultation with a member of our expert team.